Causes, Effects and Solutions to Mining Pollution

 In addition, wildlife is most at risk because they aren’t aware they may be contacting acids and have no hospital to report to in the case of poisoning.

-Now, since the significant recipient of mining pollution in our water bodies and aquatic creatures, they’re most at risk.
+Since the significant recipient of mining pollution is our water bodies, aquatic creatures are at the greatest risk.
 The chemicals that spill into the water bodies make it unsafe for marine animals to consume the water or make it unhealthy when it comes into contact with their bodies.

 Various Causes of Mining Pollution